[Logo image credit: Julian Howell, BPT Member]

 The show was developed by the Creative Team (below) in collaboration with our members from January – June 2022.
 There are four different artists who are each leading the development of their art form, in collaboration with Naomi Alexander, BPT’s Artistic Director, who is directing the production.

-We have just finished a sixth-month period of Research and Development on The Songbird Café which saw monthly and then weekly workshops led by our creative team with our members to co-create the show.
+We ran a sixth-month period of Research and Development (R&D) on The Songbird Café which saw monthly and then weekly workshops led by our creative team with our members to co-create the show.
 We ran workshops in writing, singing and songwriting, movement and set and costume design.
 Participants were invited to choose the areas they wanted to explore and had the opportunity to take part in workshops across all the different art forms.

 Find out more about our Creative Team for The Songbird Café below.

 The photos below were captured by Kaleido Shoots during our research and development day in February 2022.